MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

     assigned service id.
 This is because in some cases the webhook does not send the previous state of custom attributes.
 Do not edit these comments to avoid orphaned accounts.

+3. Provision one of PPPoE or DHCP and NOT both per service.
+If both PPPoE username and DHCP mac address are entered, only DHCP will be provisioned.

-3. Review the webhook request logs until you are confident of your setup and usage
+4. Review the webhook request logs until you are confident of your setup and usage

-4. Some webhook requests are not applicable to the setup and will fail.
+5. Some webhook requests are not applicable to the setup and will fail.
 This is normal behaviour.

-5. Webhooks will fail with relevant message if you run out of IP addresses in the pool.
+6. Webhooks will fail with relevant message if you run out of IP addresses in the pool.

-6. You can resend webhooks that fail to provision the first time e.g. Web server was down or IP addresses were depleted when account was provisioned
+7. You can resend webhooks that fail to provision the first time e.g. Web server was down or IP addresses were depleted when account was provisioned

 # Commercial Installation Assistance